bioidiap/bob.ip.binseg/doc/index.rst

  Binary Segmentation Benchmark Package for Bob
 ===============================================

 Package to benchmark and evaluate a range of neural network architectures for binary segmentation tasks on 2D Eye Fundus Images (2DFI).
+It is build using PyTorch.

 Users Guide
 ===========